Randomization

 Goal:

 To understand the role of randomization in experimental design, let's examine a neuroscience study.
 A team of researchers is investigating whether lithium treatment could improve survival in an ALS mouse model based on previous findings from Fornai et al. 2008.
-They're working with SOD1-G93A mice, a transgenic mouse model of ALS, between 60-90 days old, comparing the effects of lithium carbonate solution against a saline vehicle control.
-To measure the treatment's effectiveness, they'll track survival time after treatment initiation.
-Before treatment, researchers recorded mouse characteristics including age, sex, weight, and disease stage (time on rotarod).
+They're working with a transgenic mouse model of ALS comparing the effects of lithium carbonate solution against a saline vehicle control.
+To measure the effectiveness of the treatment, they'll track survival time after treatment initiation in a treatment and a control group.
+Before treatment, researchers recorded mouse characteristics including age, sex, weight, and motor ability (time to fall on rotarod).

-Did lithium slow ALS disease progression?
+1.3 Did lithium slow ALS disease progression?

 After running the experiment and analyzing their data, they find encouraging results.
 The mice in the lithium treatment group show longer survival times compared to the control group, and the treatment effect appears promising.
 Based on these initial findings, it seems lithium could potentially improve outcomes for ALS patients.

-Examining the evidence
+1.4 Examining the evidence

 However, before accepting these results, let’s carefully examine their experimental design and data.
 Several questions emerge: What exactly is driving the survival difference between these groups?
 Can we confidently attribute this effect to the lithium treatment?
 We need to consider what other factors might influence both how mice were assigned to treatment groups and their survival.
 How can we validate these conclusions?